Orbital Optimization and Neural-Network-Assisted Configuration Interaction Calculations of Rydberg States: Methods

 The Hartree-Fock calculations use the projector augmented wave (PAW) method \cite{paw1, paw2} to treat the electrons near the nuclei, with core electrons frozen to the states obtained in scalar relativistic calculations of the isolated atoms.
 The MOs for the valence electrons are initialized using a localized atomic orbital basis of primitive Gaussian functions from the cc-pVTZ or aug-cc-pVTZ sets \cite{Dunning1989, Kendall1992}, with an additional set of numerical $s$-type atomic orbitals \cite{Rossi2015, Larsen2009}.
 Occupied orbitals are then variationally optimized in a plane wave representation, while unoccupied orbitals are only modified through the orthogonalization to the optimized occupied orbitals.

 The Hartree-Fock ground singlet state is obtained by minimizing the energy in a spin-restricted calculation using an L-BFGS algorithm \cite{Ivanov2021a}, thereby converging on a solution with aufbau orbital occupation.
-For the excited state Hartree-Fock calculations, the orbitals are initialized using the ground state orbitals setting the occupations numbers of the HOMO and the target excited orbital to 1.
+For the excited state Hartree-Fock calculations, the orbitals are initialized using the ground state orbitals setting the occupation numbers of the HOMO and the target excited orbital to 1.
 This corresponds to promotion of an electron from the HOMO to the target excited orbital within the spin-restricted representation.
-While this orbital occupation does not correspond to a pure excited state, it ensures that the Rydberg orbital is variationally optimized in the plane wave basis set.
-The occupied orbitals are optimized, converging either to a local minimum (for the HOMO-LUMO excitation) or to a saddle point.
-The saddle point optimization is performed using a direct optimization method \cite{Ivanov2021b} employing a limited-memory version of the symmetric rank-one (L-SR1) quasi-Newton algorithm \cite{Levi2020}.
+The new set of restricted occupied orbitals, which includes the target Rydberg open-shell orbital, is variationally optimized in the plane wave basis set.
+In these excited state HF calculations, the energy is considered as a function of the one-electron reduced density matrix only, meaning that the explicit interaction between determinants of the open-shell singlet configuration state function is neglected\cite{Cernatic2022}.
+The variational optimization of the orbitals for the excited state is carried out using a saddle point search algorithm based on a direct optimization method \cite{Ivanov2021b} employing a limited-memory version of the symmetric rank-one (L-SR1) quasi-Newton algorithm \cite{Levi2020}.

 The Hartree-Fock calculations make use of a grid spacing of 0.18\,\text{\AA} and a plane wave energy cutoff of 1000\,eV.
 The simulation cell includes at least 10\,\text{\AA} of vacuum between each atom and the nearest cell boundary.
 The calculations are performed with a development version of the GPAW software \cite{GPAW2024}.
-The atomic coordinates of the molecules are taken from ref.\ \citenum{Haynes16}.
+The atomic coordinates of the molecules are taken from Ref.\ \citenum{Haynes16}.